Kenyan documentary spotlights activist torn between family and the struggle

 "Change is not an event... it's not a popcorn that pops in a microwave," he told Reuters.
 "It's a very slow painful marathon - and then the marathon doesn't end."

 The film started out as a five-minute Youtube clip about organising a protest, said Soko, who is an activist himself.
-It sprawled into a seven year project.
+It sprawled into a seven year project, now streaming on PBS in the United States and Britain's BBC.

 "It's essentially still an activist manual," he said.
 "But a different kind of manual ... (about) what it means to love."